 How Much Does VPS Hosting Cost?

 VPS hosting pricing depends on a number of factors like the provider’s level of service and support, performance, bandwidth, and the features included with the hosting package.
 Overall, you can expect to pay more than you would for shared hosting but less than you would for dedicated.

-Cheap VPS hosting usually comes with tradeoffs that increase the overall cost to the company’s bottom line.
+Cheap VPS hosting usually comes with tradeoffs that increase the overall cost.
 For example, cheap hosting providers typically don’t deliver the best performance, leading to slower-loading websites.
 This alone can have a huge impact on sales, considering one in four people will abandon a website if a page takes longer than four seconds to load.

-Another drawback of cheap VPS hosting is that it might not deliver round-the-clock support from knowledgeable or helpful staff.
+VPS hosting may not deliver round-the-clock support from a knowledgeable staff.
 That can mean that, if and when downtime happens, it’s difficult to get answers much less issue resolution.
 You may also find that cheaper providers use less reputable security software and protocol or don’t provide security at all.

+Not quite sure where to start?
+Chat with us now to speak with a Managed VPS Advisor.
 Once you’re set up, there are a few things you can do to optimize your VPS.
-We recommend five key tasks:

 Learn More About VPS Hosting from a Helpful Human